einsteinpy/blog.einsteinpy.org/_posts/2019-04-21-Selection-in-SOCIS-2019.md

 comments: true
 ---

-## Thanks & Regards to the European Space Agency
+## Thanks to the European Space Agency

 ESA Summer of Code in Space (SOCIS) is a program run by the European Space Agency that focuses on bringing student developers into open source software development for space applications.
 Students work with a mentoring organization on a 3 month programming project during their summer break.